Lean Six Sigma Jobs in USA with Visa Sponsorship

 Are Australian nationals able to get sponsored for Lean Six Sigma jobs without entering the H-1B lottery?

 Yes.
-Australian citizens can use the E-3 visa, which is not subject to the H-1B annual cap or lottery.
-The specialty occupation and degree requirements are identical, but the E-3 can be processed at an Australian consulate in as little as a few weeks once the employer files the Labor Condition Application.
-Browse Migrate Mate to find employers already open to E-3 sponsorship for process improvement and quality roles.
+Australian citizens can use the E-3 visa, which is not subject to the H-1B visa annual cap or lottery.
+The specialty occupation and degree requirements are identical, but the E-3 visa can be processed at an Australian consulate in as little as a few weeks once the employer files the Labor Condition Application.
+Browse Migrate Mate to find employers already open to E-3 visa sponsorship for process improvement and quality roles.

 Can a Six Sigma certification substitute for a bachelor's degree when applying for sponsored roles?